Keep reading to discover how to have the perfect day in London for under £20.

 Walk through Piccadilly Circus to Covent Garden (5 minutes)

-Again, when you’re in London you can’t NOT stop off at the iconic Covent Garden.
-Inside the beautiful piazza you’ll be spoilt for choice for shopping, food, history and entertainment.
-If you have time Seven Dials is a short walk away and another great place to visit.
+When in London you MUST stop off at the iconic Covent Garden.
+Inside the beautiful piazza, you’ll be spoilt for choice with shopping, food, history and entertainment.
+If you have time, Seven Dials & Neal’s Yard is also a short walk away – another great place to visit.

 Take The Tube: